Understanding the Basics: What UAE Residents Need to Know

 The GCC Framework Advantage

-Both Oman and the UAE are members of the Gulf Cooperation Council (GCC), which facilitates certain business exchanges.
+Both Oman and the UAE are members of the Gulf Cooperation Council (GCC), which has implemented significant updates to its visa policies, streamlining travel within the region for foreign residents.
 However, don't confuse this with automatic visa rights.
 While GCC nationals can travel freely between member states, residents of GCC countries still need proper business visa authorization when traveling for commercial purposes.

 Types of Business Visas Available